Mustang Week 2017 part 1

 Wednesday morning, when I finally drug myself out of bed, I was met with cloudy skies and light showers.
 With thousands of people traveling from all over the country, the rain was ruining the entire day.
 After catching up on some emails, hoping the rain would stop, we decided it was time to get out.
 The days event was held at Myrtle Beach Speedway, giving drivers a chance to hit the circle track, and an auto cross course.
 With the clouds parting some, we loaded up with some friends to see what was what.

 Once on the scene, despite the rain, the track was packed.
 The track was dry and there were several cars trying their luck going fast, and turning left.
-Positioned in the infield was an auto cross course, as well as several vender trailers, as well as Vaugh Gettin Jr signing autographs.
+Positioned in the infield was an auto cross course, several vender trailers, as well as Vaugh Gettin Jr signing autographs.
 It was great to finally be experiencing Mustang Week, instead of staring at the rain.
 We ran into several familiar faces, and saw some amazing cars to boot.
 While your author has only ever raced in a straight line, I found myself wanting to get out and see what it was like to take some turns.
 The smell of hot brakes, and hot clutch in the air was definitely reassuring that this was going to be a great week.

 Once we had made the rounds at the track, it was time to head back to town to see where all of the after meets were.
 Friend, and FCM contributor Harris Lue had put on an event at Suck Bang Blow, so we headed over to see what was happening.
 With a retro inspired theme, and fifty plus Mustangs in the parking lot, we knew this was the right place.
 The cars were everywhere, and the retro outfits were beyond cool.
-From the building to the street, the lot was jam packed with Mustangs, and as you wind around to the rear, even more.
-Seeing so many friends, and so many killer car; I almost forgot I was operating on four hours of sleep.
+From the building to the street, the lot was jam packed with Mustangs, and as you wound around to the rear, even more.
+Seeing so many friends, and so many killer cars; I almost forgot I was operating on four hours of sleep.
 Despite the lot being full, the cars kept coming, eventually taking up two neighboring lots.
 As the night wore on, the burn outs in the street commenced, as well as in the rear where SBB also had their very own burn out box; this livened things up for sure.

 Being the perfect finish to a crazy first day in Myrtle Beach, the Retro Party will definitely be on our list of must attend events for next year.
 After making the rounds and seeing so many friends, it was time to load up and get some shut eye for Thursday; the action never stops at Mustang Week, and I had to be ready.
 To be continued...
 CR